-When people search for you on Google (or any other search engine) you want to appear at the top of the first page.
+When people search for you online, you want to appear at the top of the first page.
 Using your company or brand name as the domain will be a primary indicator for search engines that you’re relevant to a user’s search term.

 Try to avoid anything too gimmicky and always check that your company or product name doesn’t have some other intentional meaning when written as a single string.

 You can take a look at this list of the worst domain names to get an idea of what we mean.